jwjacobson/jazztunes/docs/source/about/fields.rst

 Composer
 --------
 I index all composers by last name as a way of showing equal respect to jazz and popular tune composers.
-However, the app also recognizes the first names and nicknames of jazz composers (Bird, Miles, etc.) in searches and converts them.
+However, the app also recognizes the first names and nicknames of many jazz composers (Bird, Miles, etc.) in searches and converts them.

 Key
 -----